 We picked up a bag of tilapia fillets a while back and they ended up on our February meal plan once a week.

-Even though tilapia is not my favourite fish, I was happy to have fish on the menu so often.
+Even though tilapia is not my favorite fish, I was happy to have fish on the menu so often.

 If we hadn’t challenged ourselves, the bag of fish would have probably stayed in the freezer for too long.